 With online orders, you have fewer touchpoints to impress your customers than with a physical store.
 By contrast, in a physical store, most of your senses are involved in the shopping experience.

 In a physical store, your eyes see how the merchandise is displayed, your ears pick up the background music setting the mood, your nostrils are no doubt picking up various scents – perhaps perfume, or coffee, or something floral – and of course you’re able to physically touch all of the different textures in the store.

-Use textures to add a little glam to your packaging, or a piece of candy to keep it playful.
+Use textures to add a little glam to your custom packaging, or a piece of candy to keep it playful.
 And obviously you want your products to look good.
 Make sure the contents of your box are thoughtfully arranged and not just casually tossed in there.

 Everyone likes to feel special and appreciated, so make a point of recognizing your customers.